-- a. the accompanying notes to the unaudited pro forma condensed combined consolidated financial statements; - b. the Annual Report on Form 10-K for HighPeak Energy as of December 31, 2020; and
+- a. the accompanying notes to the unaudited pro forma condensed combined consolidated financial statements; - b. the Annual Report on Form 10-K for HighPeak Energy as of December 31, 2020; - c. other information relating to HighPeak Energy, Pure, the HighPeak Funds, the Company's assets and the Transactions included in this prospectus.